So, a student asked you for a recommendation letter. Now what? How do you write a recommendation letter?

 Request supporting information about the student.
 Ask the applicant for details (resume, transcript, application) to make writing the letter easier for you and more focused on what the student hopes to achieve.

-Once you have that information, make sure you follow the specific requirements.
+Once you have that information, make sure you follow the specific request requirements.
 This means paying close attention to where and when to submit, the required format (PDF or other), what content to include, etc.

 Note to counselors: It’s a good idea to set a deadline for students to ask teachers for recommendations.
-This will discourage last-minute requests that make teachers scramble to get recommendations in on time.
+This will discourage last minute requests that make teachers scramble to get recommendations in on time.

-Know the Student You’re Recommending
+Know Who You’re Recommending

 Encourage your students to choose recommenders carefully.
 Make sure they have a relationship with you and you have a good feel for whether or not they would succeed at the school they’re applying to.